FlorianRappl/kras/README.md

   -c, --config     Sets the configuration file to use, by default .krasrc
                                                                         [string]
-  -p, --port       Sets the port of the server, by default 9000         [number] -n, --name       Sets the name of the server, by default kras v0.14.0 [string] -d, --dir        Sets the base directory of the server, by default
+  -p, --port       Sets the port of the server, by default 9000         [number] -n, --name       Sets the name of the server, by default kras v0.15.2 [string] -d, --dir        Sets the base directory of the server, by default
                    /home/rapplf/Code/Piral/kras/mocks                   [string]
+  --host           Sets the host binding of the server, by default 0.0.0.0
+                                                                        [string]
   --cert           Sets the certificate of the server, by default
                    /home/rapplf/Code/Piral/kras/cert/server.crt         [string]
   --key            Sets the key of the server, by default